The Valley (stadium): West Stand

-The West Stand was built in 1998 after Charlton's first promotion to the Premier League and is also two tiered.
+The West Stand upper tier was built in 1998 after Charlton's first promotion to the Premier League.
 This is the main stand at the Valley with the largest capacity, and also houses the club's offices, as well as the director's box, board room dug-outs, changing rooms and the commercial centre (ticket office).
 There are also many conferencing rooms in this stand which are used for official and community events.
 There is a large statue of Sam Bartram, (considered to be Charlton's finest player) at the entrance of the West Stand.